gibbok/typescript-book/README.md

 ### Decorators

-Decorators provide a mechanism to add metadata, modify behavior, validation or extend functionality of the target element.
+Decorators provide a mechanism to add metadata, modify behavior, validate or extend the functionality of the target element.

 Decorators are functions and execute at runtime.
 Multiple decorators can be applied to a declaration.

-Decorators are experimental features, in TypeScript version < 5 should be enabled using the `experimentalDecorators` property in your tsconfig.json or using `--experimentalDecorators` in your command line.
+Decorators are experimental features, and the following examples are only compatible with TypeScript version 5 or above using ES6.

+For TypeScript versions prior to 5, they should be enabled using the `experimentalDecorators` property in your `tsconfig.json` or by using `--experimentalDecorators` in your command line (but the following example won't work).
-The following examples are compatible only for TypeScript version 5 or above using ES6.

-Some of the common use cases for decorators:
+Some of the common use cases for decorators include:

-* Watch properties changes
-* Watch methods calls
+- Watching property changes
+- Watching method calls
-* Add extra properties of methods
+- Adding extra properties or methods
-* Validation at run time
+- Runtime validation
-* Automatic serialization and deserialization
+- Automatic serialization and deserialization
-* Logging
+- Logging
-* Validation
-* Authorization and Authentication
+- Authorization and authentication
-* Error guarding
+- Error guarding

-Notes: Decorator for version 5 does not allow decorating parameters.
+Note: Decorators for version 5 do not allow decorating parameters.

 Types of decorators:

 #### Class decorators

-Useful to extend an existing class for example with some properties of methods, or collecting instances of a class, in the following example we add a `toString` method which will stringify the class.
+Class decorators are useful for extending an existing class, such as adding properties or methods, or collecting instances of a class.
+In the following example, we add a `toString` method that converts the class into a string representation.

 ```typescript
 type Constructor<T = {}> = new (...args: any[]) => T;